 Switch to Automatic Scheduling:

-- Select Task Task Mode Auto Scheduled
+- Select Task Task Mode Auto Scheduled.

 Remove Hard Constraints:

-- Task Task Information Advanced Constraint Type As Soon As Possible
+- Task Task Information Advanced Constraint Type As Soon As Possible.

 Check Dependencies & Predecessors:

-- Gantt Chart Predecessors Column Ensure Logical Task Links
+- Gantt Chart Predecessors Column Ensure Logical Task Links.

 Enable Calculation Mode:

-- File Options Schedule Calculation Mode = On
+- File Options Schedule Calculation Mode = On.

-Tip: Use Task Inspector (Task Inspect Task
+Tip: Use Task Inspector (Task Inspect Task) to see what is blocking scheduling!

 Cause: Fixed constraints, manual scheduling, or calendar restrictions.